 Enterprises need to modernize their legacy apps while simultaneously developing new user experiences by leveraging modern architectures and third-party integrations.
 A holistic governance strategy that protects APIs from the core to the cloud to the edge supports digital transformation while reducing known and unknown risks.

 Detect API endpoints across the enterprise app ecosystem.

-Identify suspicious behavior using machine learning.
+Identify suspicious behavior and malicious users using automated risk scoring and machine learning.

 API definition import

 Create and enforce a positive security model from OpenAPI specifications.

 Protocol and authentication compliance